 The house is in bad shape.
 Gutted down to the studs.

 The challenge is that now there are no rooms.
 Just a shell.
 So I will make a list of things to do.

 There is a lot more to do but this will keep me busy for now.

-Also I have learned a lot from my previous flip.
+Also, I have learned a lot from my previous flip.
 So I will also share some really cool tips I came up with to keep things cheap.

 Landscaping is expensive.
 In lowes/home depot, a miserable little flower plant is about 7 dollars.
 You will easily buy 50 or more plants if you want to do significant landscaping.
 Significant landscaping should be defined I guess.
-I have seen flippers spent minimal on curb appeal.
+I have seen flippers spent minimally on curb appeal.
 BIG mistake.
 A little plant here, and a second one there, a bit of mulch and call it a day will not get anyone impressed.
-From our clinton flip I have noticed that if you go beyond of what’s expected on the little things, it has a HUGE effect on a potential buyer.
-They feel like “WOW if you didn’t skimp out on a little thing like curb appeal and you went “all out” I bet you didn’t skimp out on the finishes inside either”.
-Again,, this is not theorizing.
+From our Clinton flip I have noticed that if you go beyond what’s expected on the little things, it has a HUGE effect on a potential buyer.
+They feel like “WOW if you didn’t skimp out on a little thing like curb appeal and you went “All-out” I bet you didn’t skimp out on the finishes inside either”.
+Again, this is not theorizing.
 This is what I have directly have experienced.
 So you can either allocate 3-4K to landscaping, or you can invest in a bunch of cheap pots and some first and grow your plants from seed.
-You may thing that this is so much trouble just for plants.
+You may think that this is so much trouble just for plants.
 And it is OK to think that now.
 But let’s wait 4 months when the house is done and you have a luscious supply of plants waiting to make the house look spectacular from the outside.